Sam00Edwards/book-nook/README.md

         - **Navigation Bar**

-            - Hovering on the different navigation bar's links will trigger hover effect, underlining the item.
+            - Hovering on the different navigation bar's links will trigger the hover effect, underlining the item.

             - Clicking on the navigation bar's links will bring the customer to the specified page or to the specific section of the page referenced.